wechaty/docusaurus/docusaurus/docs/puppet-services/diy.md

 where <subcommand> can be one of:

-- generate - Generate a WechatyBuilder.build Token
+- generate - Generate a Wechaty Token
 - discover - Wechaty TOKEN Service Discovery

 For more help, try running `wechaty-token <subcommand> --help`